MATHEMA-GmbH/Owl-Racer-AI-Client-Python/README.md

 1. [Install](https://www.youtube.com/watch?v=dZh_ps8gKgs) protoC
 * Ubuntu user can use APT
 * Windows user might dowload the latest releas from the [Reposetory](https://github.com/protocolbuffers/protobuf/releases) and add it to the path
-2. Install Python (for playing > 3.6, for training 3.9 is recommended)
+2. Install Python (3.9 is required)
 * Ubuntu user can use APT, but it should be preinstalled
 * Windows user are on their own
 3. Install an IDE of your choice